letsdoit-go/guru/README.md

 ```

 The application will:
-1. Initialize PinProxyClient and connect to hardware interface
+1. Initialize SenseiClient and connect to hardware interface
 2. Discover available controllers (`NEW_CTRL_MAP` event)
 3. Initialize SushiClient and connect to audio engine
 4. Initialize all mappings (`INIT_MAPPING` → `MAPPINGS_INITIALIZED` events)